-14 Things To Do this Fall in the Burlington Area
+14 Things To Do this Fall in Burlington

 Autumn in Vermont is a special time.
-No - scratch that, it’s downright legendary.
-Coveted long-sleeved flannels come out from hiding, the smell of spiced apples wafts through busy kitchens, and the hue of late afternoon light turns the fading grasses into gold.
-But it’s the foliage of the blazing sugar maples that best signifies the love many have for this fleeting season.
+Rewind—scratch that.
+It’s downright legendary.
+Coveted long-sleeved flannels come out from hiding, the scent of apples and cinnamon wafts through kitchens, and late afternoon sunlight turns the fading grasses into gold.
+But the sugar maples, that set the Green Mountains ablaze, might best signify the fervor many people feel for this fleeting season.
 All hail acer saccharum.

 Fall is prime time to visit the state.
 Aside from leaf peeping (which, in and of itself, is worth the trip), there's no shortage of memorable things to do and see.
 If you want a little taste of everything, the Burlington area is a great starting point for fall adventures.